bytecod3/modbus-slave-project-Ocarbon/firmware/README.md

 I have tested and validated this code/functions with actual hardware expander chip and STM32F401CCU6, the following tests have been carried out:
     - STM32F401CCU6 code compilation
     - MCP23017 Driver GPIO expansion
-The image below shows a crude breadbosrd model of this.

-[todo -insert image]

-However, for Relay control, PLC ladder logic is used for industrial setting.
-How I would test this is I would write PLC ladder logic code to verify ....
+If, however, PLC ladder logic is needed and used, the following block diagram represents how I would wire the PLCs for relat control:

+### PLC ladder logic

 [todo]